shardus/website-docs.shardus.com/pages/docs/quickstart.md

 # Quickstart

-This guide will help you install a basic dapp built on top of the shardus network.
-It'll walk you through installation, starting and stopping both single and multiple node networks, and interacting with the dapp.
+This guide will help you install a basic dApp built on top of the shardus network.
+It'll walk you through installing, starting, and stopping both single and multiple node networks, and interacting with the dApp.

 ## Installation